 In practice, many retailers forecast their product sales at SKU level using a two-stage ‘base-lift’ method.
 The method entails dividing the data into promoted and non-promoted periods based on whether the SKU is being promoted.
 The method is a combination of simple univariate methods (for the non-promoted period) and human judgments by brand/category managers (for the promoted period) (Fildes, Goodwin, Lawrence, & Nikolopoulos, 2009; Fildes et al., 2008).
-A stream of studies has been devoted to helping managers with better adjustment procedures overcome their cognitive bias (Fildes & Goodwin, 2007; Trapero, Pedregal, Fildes, & Kourentzes, 2013).
-Other studies try to improve the adjustment with model-based forecasting systems. e.g., they may estimate the ‘lift’ effect by the promotional event based on historical information related to previous promotions, store/category features, and manufacturers etc. (Cooper et al., 1999; Cooper & Giuffrida, 2000; Trusov et al., 2006).
+A number of studies has been devoted to helping managers with better adjustment procedures overcome their cognitive biases (e.g. Petropoulos, Fildes & Goodwin, 2016).
+Other studies try to improve the adjustment with model-based forecasting systems. e.g., they estimate the ‘lift’ effect by the promotional event based on historical information related to previous promotions, store/category features, and manufacturers etc. (Cooper et al., 1999; Cooper & Giuffrida, 2000; Trapero, Pedregal, Fildes, & Kourentzes, 2013; Trusov et al., 2006).
 One limitation of these methods is that, as they split the data into two periods, they tend to overlook the information in the promoted period when forecasting the product sales in the non-promoted period, and vice versa.

 Other studies have proposed more holistic methods to generate the forecasts.
 Divakar et al. (2005) developed the CHAN4CAST system with models of dynamic regression structures to forecast brand volume sales for the manufacturer/channel.
 Gür Ali, SayIn, van Woensel, and Fransoo (2009) evaluated the forecasting performance of support vector machine (SVM) models and regression tree models.
 Huang et al. (2014) proposed two-stage general-to-specific ADL models which incorporate competitive promotional information within the same product category of the focal product.
 Ma et al. (2016) further integrated the promotional information not only from the same category but also from other related categories.
 These studies tried to generate accurate sales forecast by capturing the effect of marketing activities.
 For example, the short-term effect of prices and promotions (Blattberg, Briesch, & Fox, 1995), the (asymmetrical) competitive effect (Andrews, Currim, Leeflang, & Lim, 2008; Dekimpe, Hanssens, & Silva-Risso, 1999; Wedel & Zhang, 2004; Wittink, Addona, Hawkes, & Porter, 1988), and the dynamic effects which lead to purchase acceleration and anticipation (Mace & Neslin, 2004; Van Heerde, Gupta, & Wittink, 2003).